faustival/crewp/README.rst

 ******************************
-CreWP: Creeping with Particles
+CrewP: Creeping with Particles
 ******************************

-CreWP is creeping with IO of computational electronic structure packages.
+CrewP is creeping with IO of computational electronic structure packages.

 The scripts is accumulating with author's adapting to new packages and functions.